zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide1100AppDev.md

 mkdir -p ~/tmp/wallet
 ```

-- Now we will launch the container using the image we just pulled.
+- Now you can launch a container using the image you just pulled.

-Note: With this run command we are mapping the local directory ~/tmp/wallet/ to the directory in the image /opt/oracle/database/wallet.
+Note: With this run command you are mapping the local directory ~/tmp/wallet/ to the directory in the image /opt/oracle/database/wallet.
 This command also maps the port 3050 to your local machine port 3050 which will be used for testing node.js application.

 ```